-"Social construction assumes that the matrix of thought is not the individual self but some community of knowledgeable peers and vernacular knowledge of that social That is, understands community. construction knowledge and the authority of knowledge as community-generated, communitymaintaining symbolic (Bruffee 1986:777) artefacts".
+"Social construction assumes that the matrix of thought is not the individual self but some community of knowledgeable peers and vernacular knowledge of that community.
+That is, social construction understands knowledge and the authority of knowledge as community-generated, community-maintaining symbolic artefacts".
+(Bruffee 1986:777)